cityforwardcollective/wisconsink12/README.md

     rates cannot be calculated.
   - `report_cards` – This table contains Report Card data from all schools in Wisconsin.

+More tables have been/will be added, but information on these tables will be provided in vignette form, not enumerated in the list above.
+(As shown below, all tables available in `wisconsink12` will be listed upon loading the package.)

 # Installation